dohliam/libreoffice-impress-templates/README.md

 LibreOffice comes pre-installed with a handful of barebones templates that are not terribly useful.

 [Many](https://ask.libreoffice.org/en/question/126/where-can-i-download-pretty-extra-templates-for-libreoffice-impress/) [people](http://askubuntu.com/questions/82884/where-can-i-download-pretty-extra-templates-for-libreoffice-impress) online have asked about where to find more and better templates, and they are usually directed to the LibreOffice Templates website.
-There are surprisingly few usable templates there -- many are abandoned, not actually available for download, lacking any license information, and so on -- but those that can be downloaded and used are ... not what one might expect to see in a modern presentation.
+There are surprisingly few usable templates there -- many are abandoned, not actually available for download, lacking any license information, and so on -- but those that can be downloaded and used are often not what one might expect to see in a modern presentation.

 Further searching will turn up various odds-and-ends that have cropped up over the years -- a download here, a website there -- as well as more unlicensed or non-free templates and even suggestions to just use .ppt files from MS Office.